South Island Family Itinerary: Two Weeks / 14 Days© Pixabay

 Travel time: 2 hours

-In Te Anau, a short but excellent activity includes visiting the free-entry Te Anau Bird Sanctuary where they have New Zealand birds in rehabilitation.
-There’s also the Trout Observatory if you want to see fish, crayfish and other lake critters in their element.
+In Te Anau, short yet excellent activities include visiting the free-entry Te Anau Bird Sanctuary, where you can see New Zealand birds in rehabilitation.
+There’s also the Trout Observatory if you want to see fish and crayfish in their element.

 Family Activities in Te Anau